Hello Club Members, Fellow Amateur Operators, and Everyone,

 And don’t forget to check out the AHARS web-site and the AHARS Facebook Group page.

-Well, that's all for now from me, so stay happy and keep making contacts, and stay away from COVID and other nasty bugs.
+Well, that's all for now from me, so keep working the airwaves and making contacts, and stay away from COVID and other nasty bugs.

 Cheers & 73 from VK5RJ and AHARS for this week.